Kamalnrf/Tasks/README.md

 ## ☑️ Tasks

-An Assignment for Swiggy Interview.
 I also did the design for this app myself and you can find it [here](https://www.figma.com/file/Wr8rnyLmGNdQ8h3JidKJQD/Swiggy-Assignment?node-id=0%3A1).

 ## How to run the project